Pharmacy Technician Society of Alberta

 In an environment where the public is quick to assign blame and initiate lawsuits, it is critical professionals take measures to protect themselves, their businesses and their reputations from allegations of negligent acts.
 Errors and Omissions (E&O) insurance is the kind of protection that is recommended for these allegations or threats, whether or not they have merit.

 The effective date of your certificate will be the date your application and premium are received by HDF Insurance.
 Premiums will not be prorated for late entries.
 If a “claim” is made during the gap in coverage, the policy will not respond regardless of when the actual error was made.
+Insurance premium payments are 100% earned from the date of purchase.

 Claims Made Policies